 This method works for other parts of the house, too.
-You can get a drain strainer for your shower area to prevent hair, scum, and other dirt from blocking your drain.
+You can get the strainer for your shower area to prevent hair, scum, and other dirt from blocking your drain.

 #2 – Throw oil or grease in the trash